pygimli.physics.ert#

 chooseTime(t=None)[source]#

-Return data for specific time.
+Return data for a specific time index or timestamp.

 Parameters: